Bonnie E. Stewart

 Purchase the Kindle Edition at Amazon

 “Riveting.
 Chilling.
 Revealing.
-The story of Farmington Mine No. 9 belongs on everybody’s book shelf.
-Seventy-eight miners died during a disaster that rocked West Virginia’s coal fields 43 years ago--propelling front page headlines across the USA and a trail of safety concerns across the globe.
+The story of Farmington Mine No.9 belongs on everybody’s book shelf.
+Seventy-eight miners died during a disaster that rocked West Virginia’s coal fields forty-three years ago—propelling front page headlines across the USA and a trail of safety concerns across the globe.
 Bonnie E. Stewart, a brilliant investigative reporter and university professor, refused to let the headlines fade away.
 Hail her tenacity.”

-“With 78 dead and 19 never recovered, the sheer magnitude of the Farmington mine disaster focused national attention on mine safety deficiencies and led to the enactment of the first major corrective legislation in several generations.
+“With seventy-eight dead and nineteen never recovered, the sheer magnitude of the Farmington mine disaster focused national attention on mine safety deficiencies and led to the enactment of the first major corrective legislation in several generations.
 In the wake of 2010’s Upper Big Branch disaster, Bonnie Stewart’s comprehensive account is a timely reminder that all mine explosions are preventable.”